gertab/Grits/README.md

 ### Building and Testing

-To get dependencies, run `go get .`, and then build the project using `go build .`.
+To build the project use `go build .`.
 To execute tests, run `go test ./...`.

 <!-- might be useful to include a makefile -->